disclose-framework/spec/specification/overview.md

 During the maintainer-led phase, all material governance actions SHOULD be conducted publicly through the Disclose Framework repository.
 This includes specification updates, methodology changes, Signatory applications, registry additions, registry suspensions, registry revocations, and material changes to reference implementations.

 The maintainer-led phase is transitional.
 It exists to validate the standard, establish the Core Commerce Profile, prove that agents can consume merchant operating signals, onboard early merchant publishers, and develop the Signatory Registry model before formal protocol governance is introduced.

+### Maintainer-Led Decision Process

+During the maintainer-led phase, proposed material changes SHOULD be submitted as GitHub Issues or Pull Requests.
+The maintainer SHOULD allow a public comment period for material changes before adoption, except for urgent security or correctness fixes.

+Material changes include changes to required fields, Core Commerce methodology, Signatory authorization rules, registry status, signature verification requirements, conformance requirements, and reference validator behaviour.

+The maintainer SHOULD publish the rationale for accepting or rejecting material changes.
+This decision process is transitional and is expected to be replaced by working group governance once the Disclose Protocol is formed.

 ### Future Working Group